Morbid – Meaning, Definition, and Explanation

 What is the difference between morbid and macabre?

-Macabre is often more focused on shocking depictions, while morbid also has an aesthetic component.
+Macabre often focuses more on shocking depictions, while morbid also has an aesthetic component.

 Why do people find morbid themes interesting?

-Because they encourage reflection on transience, life, and death.
+Because they encourage engagement with transience, life, and death.